2026 Scholarship awards

-It is with great pleasure that the Center for Consumer Products, in conjunction with the Global Furniture Group, is pleased to offer a scholarship fund to honour of one of Canada’s greatest innovators, leaders and teachers, — Mr. Saul Feldberg.
+It is with great pleasure that the Center for Consumer Products, in conjunction with Global Furniture Group, is pleased to offer a scholarship fund to honour one of Canada’s greatest innovators, leaders and teachers, — Mr. Saul Feldberg.

-Beginning in 2024 and for each of the next four years, students connected to the office products industry will be selected to receive one of five, $1000 awards in honour of Mr. Feldberg, who passed away January 2023 at the age of 87.
+Beginning in 2024 and for each of the next four years, students connected to the office products industry will be selected to receive one of five, $1,000 awards in honour of Mr. Feldberg, who passed away January 2023 at the age of 87.

-The Center for Consumer Products Scholarships are available to students entering first or second year post-secondary studies who work for or have worked for, or whose parent/guardian/grandparent works for a Center for Consumer Products member company.
+The Saul Feldberg Scholarships are available to students who are attending post-secondary studies, and who work for, or whose parent/guardian/grandparent works for a Center for Consumer Products member company that manufacturers or sells products in the Workplace/Office Products industry.
 The complete qualification criteria can be found in the Criteria and Guidelines below.

 2026 Scholarship Applications